BWICS/GHC2019/README.md

 #### FIRST YEARS  intending CS majors (class of'22)

-1. Nicole Nigro *[applied but hasn't heard back; intends CS and Sociology double major;  took 1103 and 2101; registered for Ethics and either AI or Algorithms ]*

 1. Jigyasa Subedi *[ applied but has not heard back; intends CS major with French major or minor; took 1101 and 2101; next fall ALgorithms; will be BWICS leader!]*

+1. Nicole Nigro *[applied but hasn't heard back; intends CS and Sociology double major;  took 1103 and 2101; next fall Ethics and either AI or Algorithms ]*

 1. Rose Xi *[ applied but not heard back; intends CS major and possibly Bio or Econ as second major; took 1103 and 2101; next fall 2330 Systems, 2350 Social and Economic Networks]*